org-hakuna-matata/challenge/README.md

 3. Navigate to your organization settings in GitHub and then click "Webhooks" (https://github.com/organizations/<your_org>/settings/hooks)
 4. Create a new webhook using the URL for your API Gateway.
 Set Content-Type to application/json and supply a secret.
 See this web page for further information on secrets: https://developer.github.com/webhooks/securing/.
 Set this same secret in your AWS lambda environment variables.
 Select "Let me select individual events." and make sure "Repositories" is checked.
 Don't forget to ensure your webhook is active!

 ## Testing the solution
+Feel free to customize the protections and issue message listed in the script!

+## Testing the solution